-The lasting legacy of the London 2012 Olympics can be seen on an industrial site in north Wolverhampton, according to the Minister for Tourism & Heritage.
+According to the Minister for Tourism & Heritage, the lasting legacy of the London 2012 Olympics can be seen on an industrial site in north Wolverhampton.

 With 200 days to go to the start of the Games, MP John Penrose visited integrated fencing manufacturer Zaun, which has won 11 Olympics contracts.

 His visit was part of David Cameron’s drive to show the huge importance the Government places on making the most of the Games and its legacy for Britain.

 The Prime Minister held the first Cabinet meeting of the year at the Olympic Park to get Ministers focused on making 2012 the best Games ever and securing the maximum benefit from this once-in-a-lifetime opportunity.